 “Life itself is a process of acquiring knowledge.”

 Becoming the best at what we do is a large part of the self-improvement movement today.
 It’s perhaps most famously expressed in the Japanese notions of kaizen and shokunin.
-Kaizen is the process of continuous improvement—through leaning and gaining expertise, to better ourselves.
-It’s a way of life.
+Kaizen is the process of continuous improvement—through learning and gaining expertise, to better ourselves as a way of life.

-Shokunin means craftman.
+Shokunin means craftsman.
 And it’s about taking pride in what we do and in ourselves.
 It’s the drive to become better—personally and professionally.

-How to Craft Your Own Purpose of Life
+How to Craft Your Own Purpose in Life

 In reality, though, there are many more shades and understandings of a life well-spent than the three categories listed above.